 STAR stands for Situation, Task, Action, Result.
-Using this strategy is particularly helpful in response to competency-focused questions, which typically start out with phrases such as "Tell about a time when..." and "Share an example of a situation where..."
+Using this strategy is particularly helpful in response to competency-focused questions, which typically start out with phrases such as, "Describe a time when..." and "Share an example of a situation where...."

 Read below for a more detailed description of the STAR interview response technique, and examples of how to best use it.

-- Tell me about a time you had to complete a task under a tight deadline.
+- Tell me about an occasion when you had to complete a task under a tight deadline.

 - Have you ever gone above and beyond the call of duty?

-- What do you do when a team member refuses to complete his or her portion of the work?
+- What do you do when a team member refuses to complete his or her quota of the work?

 Some interviewers structure their questions using the STAR technique.
 However, job seekers can also use the STAR interview method to prepare for behavioral interview questions.

 STAR is an acronym for four key concepts.
-Each concept is a step the job candidate can take to answer a behavioral interview question.
-By completing all four steps, the job candidate provides a thorough answer.
-The concepts in the acronym include:
+Each concept is a step the job candidate can utilize to answer a behavioral interview question.
+By employing all four steps, the job candidate thereby provides a comprehensive answer.
+The concepts in the acronym comprise the following:

 Task: Next, describe your responsibility in that situation.
-Perhaps you had to help your group complete a project under a tight deadline, resolve a conflict with a coworker, or hit a sales target.
+Perhaps you had to help your group complete a project within a tight deadline, resolve a conflict with a coworker, or hit a sales target.

 Result: Finally, explain the outcomes or results generated by the action taken.
-You might emphasize what you accomplished, or what you learned.
+It may be helpful to emphasize what you accomplished, or what you learned.

 How to Prepare for an Interview Using STAR